Visit Industry Information, Assistance and Forms for the following types of license applications:

 Within 12 months before applying for the person’s first license.

-Under section 1201.104(c) of the Occupations Code, an applicant for a salesperson's license may apply for a license without having completed the course of instruction provided that the person successfully completes the course offered not later than the 90th day after the date of the person's licensure.
-If the person fails to complete such course successfully and in a timely manner, the person's license is automatically suspended until the person successfully completes the course.
+Under section 1201.104(c) of the Occupations Code, an applicant for a salesperson's license may apply for a license without having completed the course of instruction provided that the person successfully completes the course offered not later than the 90th day after the date of the person's initial licensure.
+If the salesperson fails to complete such course successfully and in a timely manner, the person's license is automatically suspended until the person successfully completes the course.
+With a suspended license, the person may not participate in retail activities until the license is reinstated.

 No. The license must be applied for separately with a process explained in the Licensing Education Class.